yhoiseth/python-prediction-scorer/README.md

 ## Status

-Python Prediction Scorer is neither stable nor feature complete.
-Expect major backwards-incompatible changes.
+**Python Prediction Scorer is not ready for production use.** It is neither stable nor feature complete.
+Expect major backwards-incompatible changes at any time.

 ## Goals